 Stealth

-This stealth is appealing to some riders due to the stigma that surrounds e-bikes.
-Some people don’t want to ride e-bikes because they may be considered lazy or cheaters.
-With a geared hub motor, you can keep your e-bike use discreet and still enjoy the benefits of electric assist.
+This stealth is appealing to some riders because there is a bit of a stigma surrounding e-bikes.
+Some people don’t want to ride e-bikes because they fear that other riders will consider them lazy or cheaters.
+With a geared hub motor, you can keep your e-bike use discreet and still enjoy the benefits of pedal assist.

 Winner: A geared hub motor is more stealthy.